Active Military Duty Leave

 While on military leave, you continue to earn personal time.
 Vacation and sick leave accruals continue during the first 12 weeks of military leave for those staff who are eligible to receive military differential pay.
 However, vacation and sick leave do not accrue during any combination of paid and/or unpaid leave which exceeds 12 consecutive weeks.
 Upon your return to work, vacation and sick leave accruals will resume as if there had been no interruption in service.

 You are not entitled to holiday pay, recess pay, jury duty leave, bereavement leave, or any other paid leave while you are on unpaid military leave.

-You may continue to participate in the college's benefit plans during military leave (NOTE: Some benefit plans have contractual exclusions for some injuries or illnesses which result from military service.)
+You may continue to participate in the college's benefit plans during military leave (NOTE: Some benefit plans have contractual exclusions for some injuries or illnesses which result from military service.
+If there is any discrepancy or conflict between the plan documents and the information presented here, the plan documents will govern.)
 The college will continue its premium contribution toward your coverage for health, dental, life, and long-term disability insurance for up to 12 weeks, and you will be billed for your share of the premiums.
 Retirement contributions are not made during unpaid military leave (except on differential pay) and tuition benefits are normally not available.

 After 12 weeks you may retain membership in the college's group health, dental, life, and LTD insurance plans, but the college will discontinue its contributions and you must assume the full cost.

 If you have advance notice of orders to report to active duty, you are required to inform your supervisor and department head and to request a military leave if appropriate.
 However, the law does not require that notice be provided in instances where the orders for active duty cannot be issued in advance.
 You must provide a copy of your orders to your supervisor and to the Office of Human Resources as soon as possible.